JonathanWenger/pycalib/README.md

   <img src="figures/gpcalib_illustration/latent_process.png" alt="latent_process" width="512"/>
 </p>

-This repository provides the implementation of our paper ["Non-Parametric Calibration for Classification"](https://arxiv.org/abs/1906.04933) (Jonathan Wenger, Hedvig Kjellström, Rudolph Triebel).
+This repository provides the implementation of our paper ["Non-Parametric Calibration for Classification"](https://arxiv.org/abs/1906.04933) (Jonathan Wenger, Hedvig Kjellström, Rudolph Triebel) published as a conference paper at AISTATS 2020.
 All results presented in our work were produced with this code.

 * [Introduction](#introduction)
 * [Installation and Documentation](#usage)